CMSgov/qpp-conversion-tool/README.md

 Sample QRDA-III files that cover all of the eCQM, PI, and IA measures as well as other scenarios can be found in the [sample-files](sample-files/README.md) folder.

+## Swagger Info

+Swagger will be enabled under `/swagger-ui/index.html#/` path.
+And the api docs are avilable under `v3/api-docs`.

 ## Want to Contribute?

 Want to file a bug or contribute some code?
 Read up on our guidelines for [contributing] and